-She snatched around.
-She looked on his cocoa shaded back leaned against the opposite side of the tree.
-He remembered the calm arrogance in his decorum.
+She swung around.
+She saw his cocoa shaded back leaned against the opposite side of the tree.
+She remembered the calm arrogance in his decorum.
 Not turning to see her, his eyes continued to stare ahead in the opposite direction.

 “I am not in your mind.
 The better question is how did you get here?”
-He turned to see her, leaning a shoulder against the palm tree.
+He turned to look at her.

 “I will not come back to you.”
-She stepped away, moving backward four steps.
-Something inside of her stopped her retreat.
+She started to move backwards in retreat, when something caused her to halt.
 “I will not run from you either.”